A Course on the Introduction to Quantum Software Engineering: Experience Report: In-Class Participation Activities

-\header{Lecture 4: Backend comparison and black-box algorithms.} Students measured Bell states across multiple execution environments, including ideal simulators, noisy simulators, and real quantum hardware.
+Students measured Bell states across multiple execution environments, including ideal simulators, noisy simulators, and real quantum hardware.
 Outcomes were compared to illustrate variability across backends.
-A second exercise examined a black-box implementation of Shor's algorithm from an earlier deprecated version of a quantum algorithm library~\smcite{qiskit_aqua}.
-Students inspected the source code (thus treating it as a white-box) and discussed its structure, evolution, and eventual deprecation from an SE perspective.
+A second exercise examined a black-box implementation of Shor's algorithm from a deprecated quantum algorithm library~\smcite{qiskit_aqua}.
+Students inspected the source code, thereby treating the implementation as a white box, and discussed its structure, evolution, and deprecation from an SE perspective.